Codecademy/docs/content/javascript/concepts/modules/modules.md

   - "paths/front-end-engineer-career-path"
 ---

-As our program grows bigger, it may contain many lines of code.
+As the program grows bigger, it may contain many lines of code.
 Instead of putting everything in a single file, modules can be used to separate codes in separate files as per their functionality.
-This makes the code organized and easier to maintain.
+This makes the code more organized and easier to maintain.

-Module is a file that contains code to perform a specific task.
+A module is a file that contains code that performs a specific task.
 A module may contain variables, functions, classes, etc.

 Suppose, a file named **greetPerson.js** contains the following code: